TiberianEuan/World-of-Darkness-13/.github/guides/STYLE.md

 Isn't that confusing?

 There is also an undocumented keyword called `static` that has the same behaviour as global but more correctly describes BYOND's behaviour.
-Therefore, we always use static instead of global where we need it, as it reduces suprise when reading BYOND code.
+Therefore, we always use static instead of global where we need it, as it reduces surprise when reading BYOND code.

 ### Use early returns
 Do not enclose a proc in an if-block when returning on a condition is more feasible